 A Celebration of Colour

-Costumes worn by the various Naga tribes are full of color.
-The detailing on each garment and the accessories worn during the event keep their historical past in mind.
-From the hornbill feathers used as accessories during performances to bones used as headgear, every tribe has its own costume.
+Costumes worn by the various Naga tribes are colorful.
+Detailing on each garment and the accessories worn during the event keep their historical past in mind.
+Hornbill feathers used as accessories during performances to bones used as headgear, every tribe has its own costume.

 The Naga shawls worn by each tribe has a different pattern.
-It is further differentiated by the role of the person wearing the shawl in that community.
-The Ao Naga warrior shawl, for instance, known as ‘Tsungkotepsu’ has animal figures on them and a human head and spear depicting the ability of the wearer to hunt human heads.
+Further differentiated by the role of the person wearing the shawl in that community.
+The Ao Naga warrior shawl, for instance, known as ‘Tsungkotepsu’ has animal figures on them and a human head & spear depicting the ability of the wearer to hunt human heads.
 A lot can be understood about the social status of a person just by looking at the kind of shawl they are wearing.
-I found this to be a remarkable cultural and societal marker and something that warrants a rather detailed study.
+I found this to be a remarkable cultural and societal marker.
+Something that warrants a rather detailed study.

-Besides their garments, the Naga tribals wear a lot of ornaments made out of coral beads, wood, silver, brass, ivory and animal tusks.
+Naga tribals wear a lot of ornaments made out of coral beads, wood, silver, brass, ivory and animal tusks.
 Some of the tribes known for their hunting history carry spears decorated with dyed animal hair such as goat and boar hair.
-Something to note however is that these costumes are ceremonial in nature.
-The people wear them only during ceremonies and festivals.
-During other times of the year, they are as normally dressed like you and I would be.
+However, these costumes are ceremonial in nature worn only during ceremonies and festivals.
+Otherwise, they are normally dressed like you and I would be.

-This is a museum worth visiting during your visit as it is located within the Kisama heritage village.
-It houses several memorabilia reminiscent of the battle fought in Kohima during the Second World War.
+A museum worth visiting during your visit.
+Located within the Kisama heritage village, it houses several memorabilia reminiscent of the battle fought in Kohima during the second world war.

 Weapons, ammunition, photographic displays, soldier uniforms and model battlefields are kept on display.
-A World War II peace motor rally also happens during this festival which has seen a lot of participation in the previous years.
+A World War II peace motor rally also happens during this festival.
+This event has seen a lot of participation in the previous years.

 Beyond Hornbill Festival